Option #1: PCR Swab Test

 Convenience and Accuracy.
 Our facility is located in Santa Monica, where you can simply drive to our parking structure, park in a designated spot, and one of our licensed nurses will come to your car window obtain the testing specimen.
 The whole process takes 10 minutes or less.
 Our laboratory uses FDA Authorized Laboratory Equipment to perform PCR testing, thus we are able to provide our patients with results by the end of the day, usually around 11pm.
 We have also secured validated & FDA authorized rapid antibody test kits with high sensitivity and specificity, so you can be assured that your test results are accurate and reliable.
 Rapid antibody test results are available in just 10 minutes while you wait in your car.

 What Testing Methods for COVID-19 do you offer?

 We are offering two testing methods to detect coronavirus:

-PCR Testing via nasal swab or mouth swab (active infection)
+PCR Testing via nasal swab or mouth swab (tests for active infection)

 Are the tests FDA approved?

 Yes.
 Both tests are approved under the FDA Emergency Use Authorization program.

 Does your facility provide testing for companies and employees?